 As part of his plan to curtail immigrants from illegally coming into the U.S. through the country’s southern border, President Trump has requested National Guard troops to be deployed to the area.

 Trump’s move is not totally unusual: both former Presidents Barack Obama and George W. Bush also deployed the Guard to the border in 2010 and 2006, respectively.

 Trump has said he wants to send between 2,000 and 4,000 National Guard troops to the southern border to crack down at the “lawlessness that continues” there.
-So far, about 2,000 troops have been committed to the project.

 Trump’s order invoked a federal law called Title 32, under which governors retain command and control of Guard members from their states, with the federal government paying for the deployment.

 Here’s a look at how states have responded to the administration’s request.

 Arizona sent about 338 Guard troops to the border, Gov. Doug Ducey, a Republican, said on Twitter.

 He praised the administration’s request for troops to the border, saying it’s a “public safety” issue for Arizona.

 “Anything we can do to further bolster these efforts is good news for Arizona and for our national security,” Ducey said.